xleonard1/E-Commerce-Back-End/README.md

 ## Installation

-To run this project the user needs to use their terminal or their gitbash application.
-The user must then cd into the index.js file and then run npm install.
-After running npm install the user can run node.js on the index.js file.
-Then the user need to only answer the questions that inquirer presents.
+To run this project the user needs to run mysql -u root -p, then enter their sql password.
+Then the user must run SOURCE schema.sql to render the schema file and database.
+Then the user must run npm i on the server file.
+Once the user as run npm i, the user then needs to run npm run seeds, to render the seeds files to the databases.
+Lastly, the user must run node server.js and go into insomnia to run the requests.

 ## How to use the Project

-The user only needs to answer the questions that are presented through inquirer on their terminal.
-This is not a front end application.
-It is a backend applicaiton.
+The user only needs to know the express routes and the criteria for the post and put requests.

 ## Contributors